RIckConsole/pyver/README.md

 # pyver

-pyver makes switching between python versions simple!
+pyver makes use of update-alternatives to make python versions simple!

 pyver will help you easliy set the `python` binary to whichever python version you have installed